Adäka Cultural Festival returning to Whitehorse this summer - Yukon News

-The Adäka Cultural Festival will be celebrating its 10th year in person with the theme “northern connections.”
+The Adäka Cultural Festival celebrates its 10th year in person this year with the theme “northern connections.”

-Since 2011, the festival has been working to deliver an event that showcases, celebrates and develops the Yukon’s Indigenous arts and culture scene.
-It’s produced by the Yukon First Nations Culture and Tourism Association.
+Produced by the Yukon First Nations Culture and Tourism Association, the festival has worked since 2011 to deliver an event that showcases, celebrates and develops the Yukon’s Indigenous arts and culture scene.

 More than 60 hours of performances and presentations will be held on two stages, one in the Kwanlin Dün Cultural Centre long house and the other in a tent along the Yukon River.